BEST New Zealand Cruise Deals (2024 + 2025): Cheap & Discount Cruises to New Zealand - Cruise Critic

 Effective July 1st.
 Due to new regulations, prices now include all taxes and fees.
 Learn more

-Port: Auckland • Paihia • Sydney • Townsville • Cairns • Darwin • Komodo Island • Bali • +1 more
+Port: Auckland • Paihia • Noumea • Mystery Island • Port Vila • Champagne Bay • Lautoka • Suva • +5 more

 120 Nights